 In a 2016 Faculty Council meeting, Co-Chair of the Report Committee and Professor of Biology Gray Crouse explained that Emory and universities nationwide are beginning to hire a larger percentage of NTT faculty than tenure-track faculty and emphasized the need to pay NTT faculty more competitive salaries “that reflect their education and abilities,” according to the minutes from the October 2016 meeting.

-President of Emory’s chapter of the American Association of University Presidents (AAUP) Noelle McAfee, a philosophy professor and director of the Psychoanalytic Studies Program, said poor job security for NTT faculty is one of the most significant issues faculty members face.
+President of Emory’s chapter of the American Association of University Professors (AAUP) Noelle McAfee, a philosophy professor and director of the Psychoanalytic Studies Program, said poor job security for NTT faculty is one of the most significant issues faculty members face.

 “The fundamental problem is related to the lack of job security for contract labor on campus [and] inadequate pay,” McAfee said.
 “They’re paid a fraction of what other faculty members are paid and they work really hard.
 They teach more, they do more advising … so there’s a whole kind of class system.”

 McAfee referenced Emory’s “Statement of Principles Governing Faculty Relationships,” also known as “The Gray Book,” which states, “faculty members should have security adequate for freedom to teach and to seek truth.
 This includes security of position after a reasonable period of probation, income commensurate with professional attainments, and assurance of explicit contract.”